 Credit Mix (10%)

 Once you have established credit, you have to have to maintain or improve your score.
 Some good habits for a healthy credit score include:

-On-time payments—Not only is being on time a great professional skill, it will also establish trust with lenders.
+On-time payments—Not only is being on time a great professional skill, but it will also establish trust with lenders.
 Late payments will also lead to fees.

-Paying your balance in full—Rather than carrying a balance, whenever possible make a complete monthly payment on a loan or credit card.
+Paying your balance in full—Rather than carrying a balance, whenever possible make complete monthly payment on a loan or credit card.
 This will show lenders you are only spending what you can afford.